NotVaes/rustfetch/README.md

 ## Acknowledgments

 - Inspired by [neofetch](https://github.com/dylanaraps/neofetch) and FastFetch
-- Built with ❤️ in Rust
+- Built with Hatred in Rust